Far-Beyond-Dev/far-beyond-dev.github.io/docs/api-experimental.md

 ---
-title: 🧪 Experimental Plugin API
+title: Plugin API
 image:
+tags: []
+stability: experimental
 excerpt: The Plugin API is an experimental feature of Horizon and is not recommended for use in production environments yet.
 ---